 With deference to the rich literary history of her country, the author has sprinkled a handful of riddles within the text – a common tool in Persian literature for millennia.
 These not only set a challenging puzzle for readers but also further illustrate the secret ways that those wanting change in Iran are forced to communicate.
 Will you be able to solve the riddles and find the hidden truths?

 Chronicles from Iran is an absorbing and searingly honest account that pulls no punches in describing the country’s Islamic despotism – and the reasons why its people have failed to do anything about it.

-Having lived in both Iran and Europe, the author offers an objective perspective on the problems in the country, while also criticising the roles Western governments have played in enabling the current repressive system.
+Having lived and worked in both Iran and Europe, the author offers an objective perspective on the problems in the country, while also criticising the roles Western governments have played in enabling the current repressive system.